tytydraco/yessleep/out/A_wall_of_fog_rolled_across_North_America_in_1993.md

 I felt pressure rise in my chest as it drew closer along the house.
 It dropped out of sight momentarily as it approached the 90-degree angle where the house met the cellar door, its low wall, and my little hole.
 It re-appeared only a foot away from my face, floating serenely on the tips of its feet.

 I didn’t realize I had been holding my breath until I let it out in one gust.
-I saw it move the dark orange capillaries and the creature stopped slowly and turned to face the gap.
+I saw it move the dark orange capillaries of its nearest leg and the creature stopped slowly and turned to face the gap.
 I instinctively drew back a little.
-Something I *could* call a hand meandered down from somewhere above unseen, tiny thread-like tips questing along the sides of the hole.
+Something I could call a hand meandered down from somewhere above unseen, tiny thread-like tips questing along the sides of the hole.
+I watched it.
+I felt like I was floating.

 I heard Big Steve murmur “they’re us.
 Just more connected to the world.
 Maybe they’re connected to another one too.
 Another world in the fog.”